 Section 3.
 Place of Meetings.
 Each meeting of the members of MAPOR shall be held at such place as fixed by the Executive Council and specified in the notice or waiver of notice of said meeting.

 Section 4.
 Notice of Meetings, Proxies.
 Notice of each meeting of members, whether annual or special, shall be given to each member entitled to vote thereat, stating the purposes thereof and every matter to be voted thereon together with a proxy enabling each such member to vote either for or against every such matter, not less than twenty (20) nor more than forty (40) days before the day on which the meeting is to be held.
 Members shall be notified electronically or by printed notice, at the electronic or mail address last known to the Secretary-Treasurer of MAPOR.
 Except where expressly required by law, no publication of any notice of a meeting of the members shall be required.
+You may navigate here to know more first hand from reputable attorneys.
 Notice of any meeting of members shall not be required to be given to any member who shall attend such meeting in person or by proxy.
 Notice of any adjourned meeting of the members shall not be required to be given except where expressly required by law.

 Section 5.
 Quorum.
 A quorum for the transaction of MAPOR business shall consist of as many members who are in attendance in person or by signed proxy at any meeting duly announced by notices detailing the issues to be voted upon and sent in accordance with section 4 above, except that mail or electronic balloting will be required for the election of officers.

 Section 6.
 Voting.
 At each meeting of the members every MAPOR member shall be entitled to vote in person or by proxy on all MAPOR issues.
 MAPOR members who are not AAPOR members shall not be entitled to hold office in MAPOR.
 Student members shall not be entitled to hold office in MAPOR.